The Best Shoes for Scotland & Ireland

 Coming in both men’s and women’s styles, these are the shoes that we used to travel with before we bit the bullet and purchased the Ecco shoes.
 They have decent arch support and are durable enough to handle a year or two of daily wear and tear, but they are not as well-made as the Ecco shoes.

-They do come in a range of colours and styles to suit any personality and they are a bit more trendy than the previous shoes, however, they also do not dress up as well as the Eccos shoes, either.
+They do come in a range of colours and styles to suit any personality and they are a bit more trendy than the previous shoes, however, they also do not dress up as well as the Eccos shoes.

 Merrell Jungle Moc Shoe

-If you want both a stylish and practical pair of women’s waterproof shoes for Scotland and Ireland, then you cannot go wrong with the Merrell Jungle Moc Shoe (also available on REI here).
+If you want both a stylish and practical pair of women’s waterproof shoes, then you cannot go wrong with the Merrell Jungle Moc Shoe (also available on REI here).

 These leather shoes are durably made and completely waterproof, perfect for keeping your feet warm and dry throughout your trip.